MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/work_in_progress.md

 ### Domain Membership
-Containers cannot join Active Directory domains, and cannot run services or applications as domain users in Windows Server 2016 Technical Preview 4.
+Containers cannot join Active Directory domains, and cannot run services or applications as domain users, service accounts, or machine accounts.

 Containers are designed to start quickly to a known consistent state.
 Joining a domain and applying group policy settings from the domain would increase the time it takes to start a container, and also change how it functions over time and as it is moved between dev and production deployments.